 - What circumstances are likely to trigger action by the data protection authorities.

 - Some particular danger areas.

-Many small businesses will not need to notify the Information Commissioner, the independent body which maintains the register of data controllers.
+Many small businesses will not need to notify the Information Commissioner's Office (ICO), the independent body which maintains the register of data controllers.
 But there may be circumstances where you will need to.

-1.1 Organisations which 'process' information on living people for core business purposes only do not need to notify.
+1.1 Organisations which 'process' information on living people for core business purposes only are exempt from notifying.

 All types of personal records are now included under the Act regardless of whether the processing is automated (for example carried out on a computer) or manual.
 Automated processing can include microfilm retrieval, CCTV camera use or phone logging.